hallpaz/3dsystems21/docs/assignment6.md

 -   Get more familiarization with camera representations
 -   Discover new APIs in PyTorch3D to work with rigid transforms
--   Use the power of neural networks and gradient descent to solve a classic optimization problem
+-   Use the power of neural networks and gradient descent to solve a classic optimization problem in graphics|vision.
--

 ## Instructions:
 If you’re using Google Colab, you just need to have a google account and an associated Google Drive.
 Make a copy of the notebook located below and modify it as requested.